martinberlin/cale-idf/main/www-jpg-render/README.md

 ### Pull requests accepted

 If you find a way to optimize this or make a better version go ahead and make a pull request describing what is your goal and we will code-review it and merge it.

+### Thanks

+For all the support, ideas and conversation, I would like to thank:

+- @vroland and Team, creators of the amazing [ESP32 EPDiy parallel epaper controller](https://github.com/vroland/epdiy/)
+- Larry creator of [@bitbank/JPEGDECODER](https://github.com/bitbank2/JPEGDEC/) among many other interesting libraries